-Although we guarantee the payments on the Pass-Through Certificates, and so bear the associated credit risk, as an investor you will bear the other risks of owning mortgage securities.
+Although we guarantee the payments on Pass-Through Certificates, and so bear the associated credit risk, as an investor you will bear the other risks of owning mortgage securities.
 This section highlights some of these risks.
 Investors should carefully consider the risks described below and elsewhere in this Offering Circular, the related supplement and the Incorporated Documents before deciding to purchase Pass-Through Certificates.
-You should also review the Risk Factors sections of the applicable Incorporated Documents and, if applicable, the applicable Fannie Mae Offering Materials for discussions of the risks related to the securities underlying your Pass-Through Certificates and the underlying Mortgages.
+As applicable, you should also review the Risk Factors sections of the UMBS and MBS Offering Circular, Mirror Certificates Offering Circular and, if applicable, the applicable Fannie Mae Offering Materials for discussions of the risks related to such securities and the underlying Mortgages.
 However, neither this Offering Circular nor those other documents describe all the possible risks of an investment in the Pass-Through Certificates that may result from your particular circumstances, nor do they project how the Pass-Through Certificates will perform under all possible interest rate and economic scenarios.